Sophie Koulomzin

 In Germany, she studied philosophy at the University of Berlin and took part in philosophical discussions led by Nikolai Berdyaev, The Rev. Sergius Bulgakov, and Semyon Frank, leading Russian religious thinkers and former Marxists who became liberal Christians and were expelled from the Soviet Union by Lenin in 1922.
 They were formative in her development as a broad-minded Orthodox Christian activist.

 In 1926, a scholarship from the John D. Rockefeller Fund took her to the U.S., where she graduated from Columbia University with a master's degree in Religious Education.
-Returning to Paris, she became a leader of the Russian Christian Student Movement, taught émigré children, and edited two volumes of church school lessons.
+Returning to Paris, she became a leader of the Russian Christian Student Movement, taught émigré children in church schools and summer camps, and edited two volumes of church school lessons.
+This experience strengthened her conviction that “what émigré children needed most of all was to experience being Orthodox in a non-Orthodox culture,” laying the foundation for her work in Orthodox religious education in the United States.

-Mrs. Koulomzin was married in 1932 to Nikita Koulomzin, an engineer who was also of aristocratic descent.
+Mrs Koulomzin was married in 1932 to Nikita Koulomzin, an engineer who was also of aristocratic descent.
 They had three daughters, Elizabeth, Olga, and Xenia, and a son, George.
-During their family’s time in Paris, Mrs. Koulomzin did social work among poor Russian émigrés, working with Elizabeth Skobtsova, who became the Orthodox nun known as “Mother Maria” and died in the Ravensbrück concentration camp as punishment for rescuing Jews during the German occupation.
-Mother Maria was later canonized by the Orthodox Church.
+During their family’s time in Paris, Mrs Koulomzin did social work among poor Russian émigrés, working with Elizabeth Skobtsova, who became the Orthodox nun known as “Mother Maria” and died in the Ravensbrück concentration camp as punishment for rescuing Jews during the German occupation.
+Mother Maria has since been canonized by the Orthodox Church.
 Surviving the occupation, the Koulomzin family lived in Paris and then in the French provinces, where they also helped Soviet prisoners of war taken by the Germans.

 Links